 A 1B humanizer that matches human writing on an AI detector.

 Two LoRA adapters stacked on a 1B model close 100 % of the gap to human writing on the RADAR AI detector.
-Source AI drafts score P(AI) = 0.51.
-The human reference set scores 0.37.
-Our stacked SFT + DPO LoRAs on MiniCPM5-1B-OptIQ-4bit score 0.37 too, on the same 200 held-out drafts.
-The whole stack runs on a 24 GB Mac.
+Source AI drafts get 0.51 from RADAR.
+EditLens humans get 0.37.
+With the SFT + DPO LoRAs applied together on MiniCPM5-1B-OptIQ-4bit, the rewrites also come back as 0.37, on the same 200 held-out drafts.
+Whole stack runs on a 24 GB Mac.

 The result